smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

 Overview
 ========
-In this tutorial, imagine we own a coffee shop.
+For this tutorial, imagine we own a coffee shop.
 We would like to create a website for our customers to place an order online, and be able to grab their coffee on the go.
 This application should show the available coffees, and allow the customer to order a coffee.